-The current Constitution took effect in 1946, soon after World War II.
+The current Constitution was announced in 1946, soon after World War II.
 It states that the Emperor is "the symbol of the State and of the unity of the people," without powers relating to government.
 The Emperor is limited to symbolic roles, such as performing "acts in matters of state" as stipulated in the Constitution.

 Like in Britain and Scandinavian countries, the Japanese monarch does not have a political function.
 In all his state functions, the Emperor must have the advice and approval of the cabinet.
 Based on cabinet decisions, he convenes the National Diet and dissolves the House of Representatives.